Monday, September 23, 2019 / 4:30-7:15 PM / 3500 Mountain Boulevard, Oakland, CA 94619

 FREE for HNU students with school ID

 $10 HNU alumnae/i - discounted rate available at the door

 $15 General admission – Click here to purchase tickets online

 Holy Names University (HNU) is located at 3500 Mountain Boulevard, Oakland, CA 94619.
 This event will be held in the Wayne and Gladys Valley Center for the Performing Arts (VCPA) at HNU.
 Click on the following links for driving directions and campus map.
 (VCPA is marked "D" on the map.)
 Please note that parking in the "Main Parking Lot" at the VCPA is limited.
 Additional parking is available in the "Lower Parking Lot" on the north side of campus, and also outside the campus gate along Mountain Boulevard.

 Contact Prof. Chiho Sawada (firstname.lastname@example.org), executive director of the Asia Pacific Peace Studies Institute.

 We are grateful for generous financial support from the Professor Yuan-li Wu Economics Speaker Series and the Wu Chen Lew Zurinaga Fund of the Silicon Valley Community Foundation.

-Special thanks to the following HNU programs/schools: Counseling and Forensic Psychology, CORE Program in Integrative Studies Across Cultures (ISAC), Political Science and Historical Studies, School of Education.
+Special thanks to our HNU promotional and co-sponsoring partners!
+Listed in alphabetical order: Campus Services, Counseling & Forensic Psychology program, Integrative Studies Across Cultures program, Political Science & Historical Studies program, and the School of Education.